Minecraft Villager Jobs Explained

 These wandering traders drink a Potion of Invisibility at night (or when in view of a hostile mob), and in Java Edition, they will drink a milk bucket in the morning to remove the invisibility.
 Wandering traders despawn with their llamas after 40-60 minutes, even if they have a name tag, or are in a minecart or boat.

-So, which jobs can Minecraft villagers perform?
-Well, there's currently a total of 15 different jobs that you can assign to most villagers in the game.
+So, which Minecraft villagers jobs can be performed?
+Well, there's currently a total of 15 different villager professions that you can assign to most villagers in the game.

 In order to do so, you must place the proper job block that corresponds with the job that you would like to assign an Unemployed Villager.